lakejs/lake-docs/reference/toolbar.md

 ### render()

-Renders a toolbar for the specified editor.
+Renders the toolbar for the specified editor.

 * Parameters: